happy5214/rps/README.md

 It is divided into single-*k* and multi-*k* results.

+**NOTE**: All results after September 2021 will be posted *only* to Karsten Bonath's [Prime-Wiki](https://www.rieselprime.de/ziki/).
+All single-*k* results from this repository should have already been posted there.
+If any are missing, please PM me on [MersenneForum](https://www.mersenneforum.org/) (user name: Happy5214).

 ## Single-*k* results

 The single-*k* results are in the root of the repository.
 They contain a series of *n* ranges and *n* values for all primes and twins found in those ranges, with the exception of some early data which omits already-known primes.